mironside/mironside.github.io-nope/_posts/2015-05-01-notes-on-task-based-build-system.md

 title: Notes on Task Based Build System
 ---

-- **Line** - A Task name and opaque data object.
+- **Line** - Tasks are defined by Lines which declare the Task name and Task-specific data.
 Information can only be passed between Tasks through Lines.

-- **File** - A physical file on disk.
-Files represent Inputs to a Task or Outputs that will be created during Task Execution.
-Files may have a list of File dependencies forming a tree (eg. C include files).
+- **File** - Represents a physical file on disk that may be an Input or an Output of a Task.
+A File can have a list of File Dependencies, forming a tree.

+  - **FindDependencies** - A File may have an associated function to find it's dependencies.
+For instance, a .c File would have a function to find Files it #includes.

-- **Task** - Holds a Task-specific opaque data object and has associated Parse and Execute functions.
+- **Task** - A Task consists of it's opaque data object and Parse and Execute functions which perform the actual logic of the Task.

-  - **Parse** - Parses the task data object and returns a list of Input and Output Files.
-May also compute Input file dependencies, add them to the Input Files.
-Parse does not read any Files.
+  - **Parse** - Parses the task data object and returns the list of Input and Output Files.
+Parse cannot read Input Files, it only translates the task-specific data into general inputs and outputs used for scheduling.

+  - **HasChanges** - Determines if any Input, Input Dependencies or Output Files have changed.
+If there are no changes the Task does not need to Execute.

   - **Execute** - Processes the task using the Task data object: reads Input Files and produces Output Files.

 - **MetaTask** - Same as a Task with the addition that it can return new Task Lines when Executed.
 A MetaTask returns no Outputs when Parsed.

 Task dependencies are implicit based on their Inputs and Outputs.
 If Task B has an Input File that is also an Output of Task A then Task B depends on Task A.  That is, B cannot Execute until A has completed.